MusiMusi-Shark/drone_1team/README.md

-Main is for finall code.
+Main is for final code.
 Will update before testing.